readium/architecture/other/lcp/README.md

 * return a "context" structure, to be used later in decryption calls.

 See the Readium LCP spec section 5.5 for additional details.

+If the license is out of date, display the status of the license as detailed in step 5.

 ### 8/ Register the device / license